 Samtse Distillery / Army Welfare Project

-Only 3 of 4 labels are shown.
-Underplayed labels are variations with minor differences.
+I exhibit 3 of the 4 labels of my collection.
+Other labels differ only in details.
+Undisplayed labels are variations with minor differences.

 Galephu Distillery / Army Walfare Project|

 Gaylegphug Distillery / Army Welfare Project